jtwalker126/election_analysis/README.md

 - Software: Python 3.7.6, Visual Studio Code 1.44.2

 ## Summary
-The analysis of the election shows that"
+The analysis of the election shows that:
-- There were 369,711 total votes in the election
+- There were 369,711 total votes in the election.
 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette
     - Raymon Anthony Doane

-The candidate results were:
+- The candidate resuls were:
     - Charles Casper Stockham received 85,213 votes for 23.0% of the total vote.
     - Diana DeGette received 272,892 votes for 73.8% of the total vote.
     - Raymon Anthony Doane received 11,606 votes for 3.1% of the total vote.

-The winner of the election was:
+- The winner of the election was:
     - Diana DeGette who received 272,892 votes for 73.8% of the total vote.

 These results can be found in the elections resuls text file [here.](analysis/election_analysis.txt)